7 High Protein Veggies for Maximum Gainz

 #2 - EdamameStop thinking of edamame as just the appetizer you order to crave your hunger until your sushi arrives.
 Edamame is a great high protein veggie to incorporate into your diet.

-With 22 grams of protein per cup, edamame is also low in fat and calories and packs a large amount of essential vitamins and minerals.
+With 22 grams of protein per cup, edamame is also low in fat and calories and packs a large number of essential vitamins and minerals.
 Packing edamame into Ziploc bags to keep in the fridge as a quick, high protein snack is a great way to stay on par with your nutrition.

 #3 - LentilsOne of the most nutrient-packed legumes, lentils pack approximately 18 grams of protein per cup when cooked with only 230 calories.
-Lentils are a great protein source to add to your diet during a cut or those low calorie days because of their low calorie count.
+Lentils are a great protein source to add to your diet during a cut or those low-calorie days because of their low-calorie count.

 Lentils are also a great source of fiber.
 Being micronutrient-rich, they provide high amounts of folate, phosphorus, and iron.

 Lentils are perfect for pairing along with your meat and carbohydrate source for some extra protein.
 Or, if you are looking to take a break from the meat for one meal, you can mold them into a lentil-patty for a high protein, meat free burger.

 #4 - PeasThey may be small, but peas provide a decent amount of protein.
 A cup of peas contains about 9 grams of protein and is a great source of Vitamin A, C, fiber, and iron.

 Containing a decent amount of fiber, peas are a great protein packed vegetable to add to your diet on a high-carb day.

 #5 - Pumpkin SeedsFall is just around the corner which means pumpkin season is on its way as well.
 If you're not getting enough pumpkin flavor in your life from your MTS Machine Whey Pumpkin Pie (seasonal flavor), pumpkin seeds are another great high protein vegetable source to add to your diet.